IN THIS SECTION

 3 credits

-HC-345 Introduction to the U.S. Health Care System
+HC-345 Introduction to the US Health Care System

 3 credits

-HC-430 Health Promotion Program Implementation & Evaluation
+HC-430 Health Promotion Program Implementation and Evaluation

 3 credits